Healthy Homes Assessment Thorndon

 Thorndon Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Thorndon and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required to all Thorndon and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate compliance with all Healthy Homes Standard that apply or will be in force during the tenancy of your rental home.
+• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will be applicable during the tenancy of your rental home.

 Beginning 1 July 2021

-• Property managers and private landlords must ensure their rental properties comply to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.

 From 1 July 2023

-• All homes which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes